How are Appointments Scheduled?

 MOST IMPORTANTLY, please keep us informed of any insurance changes such as policy name, insurance company address, or a change of employment.

 At Peachtree Children's Dentistry, we provide comprehensive dental care for your child.
 Our services include:

-- Preventive core dentistry (dental cleanings, fluoride treatments, sealants)
+- Preventive care dentistry (dental cleanings, fluoride treatments, sealants)

-- Dental core for children with special needs
+- Dental care for children with special needs

 - Restorative and cosmetic dentistry